A1exxander/KVM-Spoofing/README.md

 **For our last step, we will need to modify our KVM's XML file.
 In your XML, modify the following :**

-Set : <cpu mode="host-passthrough" check="none">   '                                  // Passes thru your CPU Model
+Set : cpu mode = "host-passthrough" check="none">                                     // Passes thru your CPU Model

 Set : type="raw" cache="none" io="native" discard="ignore" detect_zeroes="off"      // Sets harddisk model to SATAS